Tarun-Mittal-cell/IdentifierAugNLP/README.md

 3. Refer to README or documentation files in each directory.

+## Credits

+Special thanks to Dr. Christian Newman for his invaluable guidance throughout this project.
+Without his expertise and mentorship, this project would not have been possible.

+Additionally, immense gratitude is extended for allowing the use of the `ensemble_tagger`, which he authored.
+You can find more of his work on his GitHub account: [cnewman](https://github.com/cnewman).

 ## Feedback and Support
 For questions, feedback, or support, contact tm6622@rit.edu or raise an issue on the GitHub repository.